-- Whenever you enter a network, your device needs to know in which network it is, home network or foreign network?
+- Whenever you enter a network, your device needs to know which network it is, a home network or a foreign network.

-- For this, the home agent (HA) & foreign agent (FA) advertise their services so that your device can see those advertisements and discover that it is in which network zone.
+- For this, the home agent (HA) & foreign agent (FA) advertise their services so that your device can see those advertisements and discover which one is in which network zone.

-- Your mobile node, i.e. your device determines its current point of attachment; if it fails to do so, it itself attempts to send messages to the agents (HA / FA) to send their advertisements.
+- Your mobile node, i.e., your device determines its current point of attachment; if it fails to do so, it attempts to send messages to the agents (HA / FA) to send their advertisements.

 - This happens when your device enters a foreign network.

-- The response is then sent by the home router to your device via FA or directly to CCoA so that the data packets can be delivered to and fro.
+- The home router sends the response to your device via FA or directly to CCoA to deliver the data packets.

 - Great!
-You are added to their visitor lists.
+They added you to their visitor lists.